802.11r BSS Fast Transition

 Number of Excluded Clients: 0

-To view the client summary details from an AP, use the following command:
+To view the client summary details from an AP, use this command:

 AP# show client summary